NetLogo/Shell-Extension/README.md

 Download and unzip to the extensions folder inside your NetLogo program folder.

-Ffor more information about NetLogo extensions in general, see the NetLogo User Manual.
+For more information about NetLogo extensions in general, see the NetLogo User Manual.

 ## Building